 Well, I have some great solutions for you.

-As I mentioned in my post on popcorn being a healthy snack for your budget, homemade popcorn can really help with your family food budget, and it can also be a lot of fun if you vary the toppings (make sure you check out the links at the bottom of this post for some of our family’s favorites :-)!)
+As I mentioned in my post on popcorn being a healthy snack for your budget, a homemade popcorn recipe can really help with your family food budget, and it can also be a lot of fun if you vary the toppings (make sure you check out the links at the bottom of this post for some of our family's favorites :-)!)

 But it is also important to start with the right foundation — the perfect popcorn.

-First you need to start with a great popper.
-Again, I mentioned the stainless steel hand crank popper in yesterday’s post on how popcorn is a great boon for your budget.
+Again, I mentioned the stainless steel hand crank popper in yesterday's post on how popcorn is a great boon for your budget.
 If you are really proficient in the shaking-the-pan-over-the-stove-burner method, then that is great too, but our family has gotten so much use out of this popper and I was never really successful at the shaking the pan method.
 And with this popper, even our kids can do it.

 We do, however, typically have them stand in an ultra-safe kids learning tower (our tower can support 500 pounds safely) while popping.
 That way there is no fear of them toppling off of a chair and getting injured.

-Now, back to the popcorn.
+Now, back to the homemade popcorn recipe.